Agasthii/Spark-Project-BeeConnect/README.md

 on their hemolymph (bee’s equivalent of blood).
 Varroa mites can transmit viruses and weaken the immune system of bees, leading to various issues such as deformed wings, reduced lifespan, decreased reproductive capabilities, and colony collapse.
+As a solution, at the entrance of the hive, we have implemented a mite detection mechanism, allowing only one bee to pass through at a time.
+If a mite is detected, the affected bee is directed to a separate chamber where the mites are efficiently removed, ensuring the overall health of the colony.

 <p align="center">
   <img  src="https://github.com/Agasthii/Spark-Project-BeeConnect/assets/125986011/57118337-2e8c-4174-9b5e-7a52b176db6e">